Morningstar88/Salt-Water-Battery/README.md

 #### Yashas V Rao
  ·
-When two dissimilar metals or metallic compounds are immersed in an electrolyte, there will be a potential difference produced between these metals or metallic compounds.
+- When two dissimilar metals or metallic compounds are immersed in an electrolyte, there will be a potential difference produced between these metals or metallic compounds.

+#### Electrolyte

 It is found that, when some specific compounds are added to water, they get dissolved and produce negative and positive ions.
 This type of compound is called an electrolyte.